 Jack:(slams the table) There!
 I've got you!
 You're completely dished.
 Do you not know that in the service, one must always choose the lesser of two weevils? (everyone at the table laughs uproariously) Stephen:(shaking his head) He who would pun would pick a pocket.
 Really, weevils...

-The New Discworld Companion tells the story of Monsieur Pune, creator of the Fool's Guild:
+The New Discworld Companion tells the story of Monsieur Jean-Paul Pune, founder of the Fool's Guild:

 "Q. When is a door not a door?
 A. When it is ajar (a jar)" - one of his early puns for which he was tarred and feathered and left for dead.

 Dave Barry is not fond of puns, and rarely uses them without heavyweight Lampshade Hanging.
 Take, for example, this passage in Dave Barry Slept Here:

 But now he could sit back and relax as the reaper roared through as many as ten acres per hour, reaping the living hell out of everything that stood in its path, occasionally spitting out bits of mule fur or farmhand clothing, which could easily be reassembled thanks to the sewing machine, invented by Elias Howe.
 "Don't ask me Howe it works!" he used to say, over and over, until finally somebody, we think his wife, shot him in the head with a revolver, invented by Samuel Colt.